 The purpose of this policy is to ensure uniformity of the course buy-out process and clarity of terms.

 This policy applies campus-wide (RF Office, Finance, HR, Faculty, Chairs, Deans, Provost, etc.).

 Course buy-out - Release from instruction granted to individual faculty members in exchange for

 funding (provided by the faculty member being released) used to pay for an adjunct

 and cover administrative costs.

-Campus Impact Statement - A required campus form signed by the Project Director and applicable administration indicating approval of an external funding proposal.
+Campus Impact Statement - A required campus form to be originated by the Research Foundation's Contract & Grant Administrator, and signed by the Project Director and applicable administration, indicating approval of an external funding proposal.

 1. Faculty identify an opportunity for which a course buy-out is necessary (research, professional organization activities, writing and editing a book, etc.)

 2. Faculty contact the Research Foundation regarding the course buy-out for determination of costs.